DISAPERE: A Dataset for Discourse Structure in Peer Review Discussions: Baselines

 \subsection{Rebuttal context alignment}

-The extensive annotation of rebuttal sentences to one or more sentences in reviews provides opportunity to train models that map a rebuttal sentence to its review context.
-We treat this task as a sentence pair alignment problem.
+We model rebuttal context alignment as a ranking task.
 Ideally, a model should rank all relevant review sentences higher than non-relevant review sentences.
-Our evaluation metric is mean reciprocal rank (MRR) which is a widely used metric for evaluating ranked lists.

-We train two models for context alignment --- (a) an information retrieval (IR) model based on BM25 that, given a rebuttal sentence ranks all the corresponding review sentences and (b) a neural sentence alignment model based on a two-tower Siamese-BERT (S-BERT) model \cite{reimers-2019-sentence-bert}.
-Each review and rebuttal sentence are encoded independently using a S-BERT encoder and the similarity between two sentences is computed using cosine similarity.
-We initialize with a model\footnote{We initialize from a sentence-transformers/all-MiniLM-L6-v2 model} pre-trained on various sentence-pair datasets.
+As a baseline, we use an information retrieval (IR) model based on BM25 that, given a rebuttal sentence ranks all the corresponding review sentences.
+We also report results from a neural sentence alignment model based on a two-tower Siamese-BERT (S-BERT) model \cite{reimers-2019-sentence-bert}.
+We add a \texttt{NO\_MATCH} sentence to the review, to which rebuttal sentences without context sets in the review are aligned.
+Then, each review and rebuttal sentence is encoded independently using a S-BERT encoder and the similarity between two sentences is computed using cosine similarity.
+We initialize with a model\footnote{We initialize from a \hyperlink{https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2}{sentence-transformers/all-MiniLM-L6-v2} model} pre-trained on various sentence-pair datasets.
+Alignment is evaluated using mean reciprocal rank (MRR) and Mean Average Precision (MAP).

-Table~\ref{tab:RR} lists the MRR of both the IR and the neural model.
-The neural model outperforms the IR baseline indicating that simple lexical matching models are not enough to achieve good performance on our dataset.
-The neural model performs better than the IR baseline, however the MRR is still quite low suggesting that there is a significant scope for improvement.